-Notional service or added years may be awarded on ill-health retirement (question 12).
+Notional service or added years may be awarded in certain circumstances

+- on ill-health retirement (question 12), and - where certain professional, technical, specialist qualifications and/or experience are required for appointment.

 22. What does transferred service mean?

 Under public sector transfer of service arrangements you are able to transfer your service to or from a variety of public sector organisations such as the civil service, the Garda Siochana, the Defence Forces, the education sector, the health sector, the local government sector and certain other state or semi-state bodies.
 The HR Department of your University will be able to advise you of the full extent of these "transfer of service" arrangements.